mskoldSU/lab_templates/auto.template.creation/README.md

         be individually edited by lab-users later if not only 49/50 samples were found and one of the homogenate must be decresed to 9.

+        WARNING!
+Uploading a new table will override all information regarding AccNR and ProvID that has been entered.

         | art         | lokal                 | Metals | Metals_hom | Hg  | Hg_hom | SI  | SI_hom | PCB | PCB_hom | CIC | CIC_hom | PBDE | PBDE_hom | HBCD | HBCD_hom | PFAS | PFAS_hom | Dioxin | Dioxin_hom | SI_för_dioxin | SI_för_dioxin_hom | PFAS_fiskar | PFAS_fiskar_hom | PAH | PAH_hom | Tinorganic | Tinorganic_hom | CLC | CLC_hom | BFR | BFR_hom |
         |-------------|-----------------------|--------|------------|-----|--------|-----|--------|-----|---------|-----|---------|------|----------|------|----------|------|----------|--------|------------|---------------|-------------------|-------------|-----------------|-----|---------|------------|----------------|-----|---------|-----|---------|